Amazon vs. Google: Battle of platforms in 2020

-- Amazon – offering consumers the product that is the most relevant to their requests and cheapest.
+- Amazon – offering consumers the cheapest and most relevant product based on their requests.

 As these search engines have different targets, they use different approaches for ranking search results.

-How Google and Amazon Compete in the Battle for Products’ Search
+How Google and Amazon Compete in the Battle for Product Search

 While Amazon is creating its retail-empire, Google is doing all the possible to become a full-featured consumer platform.
 As the key field for its growth, Google has chosen the niche of retail trade, meaning Amazon has become its main competitor.